-The Bavarian EU consultancy network is supported by the Bavarian Ministry of Economic Affairs and Media, Energy and Technology.
+The Bavarian EU consultancy network is supported by the Bavarian Ministry of Economic Affairs, Energy and Technology.
 You will find an overview of consulting services on the "Enterprise Europe Network" website.

 At the Bavarian Research and Innovation Agency, a research funding consultancy service, the two partners Bayerische Forschungsallianz (BayFOR) and Bayern Innovativ - in collaboration with the EU's cooperation office - provide Bavarian companies and institutions of higher education with support and assistance in submitting requests for and implementing projects within the scope of Horizon 2020.